igncp/journey-of-code/README.md

 adding common formatting and style checks where possible.

-All exercises should be runnable with `scripts/run.sh` which should run within the Nix shell or in the OCI container (TODO).
+All exercises should be runnable with `scripts/run.sh` which should run within the Nix shell or in the OCI container.

 ### Languages